-Students must take 6 credits in a language other than English or 3 credits at Level III or higher to meet New York State Teaching Certification requirements.
-If a student earned a passing score on the high school Regents Exam in a foreign language or has documented fluency in another language, this requirement will be waived.
-Additional foreign language requirements may be necessary for students seeking a Bachelor of Arts degree.
+3Students must take 6 credits in a language other than English or 3 credits at Level III or higher to meet New York a foreign language or has documented fluency in another language, this requirement will be waived.
+Additional foreign-language requirements may be necessary for students seeking a Bachelor of Arts degree.
 Students admitted to STEP must consult with their major advisor.